bregreen/bregreen.github.io/index.md

 ## Contact Me
-For questions related to my research, inquiries to collaborate, or prospective graduate students that are looking to ask a few questions, please email me at __BEGreen(AT)infosci(DOT)cornell(DOT)edu.__
+For questions related to my research, inquiries to collaborate, or prospective graduate students that are looking to ask a few questions, please email me at __BEGreen(AT)infosci(DOT)cornell(DOT)edu__.